CCSI-Toolset/FOQUS/docs/source/chapt_surrogates/mlaiplugin.rst

 to import the custom attributes into a FOQUS node.
 If certain custom attributes are not used, it is best if users do not include them in the custom class definition;
 for example, the attribute *normalization_function* is not required in this example and therefore is excluded in the code below.
+See *FOQUS.examples.other_files.ML_AI_Plugin.mea_column_model__training_customnormform.py* for an example implementing a custom normalization function.

 Users must ensure the proper script name is used in the following places, replacing *example_model* with the desired model name: